 I used to be a horror movie fan, but I’ve grown squeamish.
-And these movies are not, as far as I can recall, very bloody indeed.
+And these movies are, as far as I can recall, very bloody indeed.

-The other thing that makes me curious is how this movie series apparently has devolved, with the rights owners making movies just because they have to keep from losing the rights.
+The other thing that makes me curious is how this movie series apparently has devolved, with the rights owners making movies just because they lose the rights if they don’t.
 Most of these are straight-to-video releases, and one of them was apparently only released in the Japanese market.

 In 2011, a ninth film was released to a single theater in California for a crew showing that was ostensibly open to the public.
 Hellraiser: Revelations is the first film not to feature Doug Bradley as Pinhead and was shot in two weeks for $300,000.
 It was suggested by Bloody Disgusting that the film was only shot so that The Weinstein Company would not lose its filming rights before it could produce a remake of the original.

 I just find this irresistible!
 It’s got at 2.8/10 at imdb!
 How awful can it be!?
 I just have to find out.